the-turing-way/the-turing-way/communications/blogs/turing_joins_binder_federation.md

 ## About Project Jupyter

-[Project Jupyter](https://jupyter.org) is a non-profit, open-source project supporting interactive data science and scientific computing across all programming languages.
+[Project Jupyter](https://jupyter.org) is a non-profit project releasing 100% open-source software to support interactive data science and scientific computing across all programming languages.

 ## About Project Binder